paypal/paypal-ios/README.md

-# iOS-SDK-
+# PayPal

-[WIP] One merchant integration point for all of PayPal's services
+A description of this package.